Road to the 3D Printed Car: 9 Ways 3D Printing is Changing the Automotive Industry

-Although you won’t be able to buy a 3D printed car at the dealership anytime soon, 3D printing has for many years been a vital part of the development process for automobiles.
+Although you won’t be able to buy a 3D printed car at the dealership just yet, 3D printing has for many years been a vital part of the development process for automobiles.
 Recently, however, we’re starting to see 3D printing use cases gain a foothold throughout manufacturing.

-Read on to find five key ways 3D printing is powering innovation across the automotive industry, from design to manufacturing and beyond.
+Read on to find nine key ways 3D printing is powering innovation across the automotive industry, from design to manufacturing and beyond.

 Prototyping has historically been the most common use case for 3D printing in the automotive industry.
 Thanks to the vastly increased speed at which prototyping can be carried out using 3D printing, rapid prototyping has become virtually synonymous with 3D printing, and the technology has revolutionized the product development process.